Maximum Weight b-Matchings in Random-Order Streams: Introduction

 \begin{definition} Let $G = (V,E)$ be a weighted multi-graph, $\{b_v\}_{v \in V}$ be a set of constraints, and $H$ be a subgraph of $G$.
 Given any integer parameters $\beta \geq 3$ and $\beta^- \leq \beta - 2$, we say that $H$ is a $(\beta, \beta^-)$-$w$-$b$-EDCS of $G$ if $H$ satisfies the following properties: \begin{enumerate}[(i)] \item \makebox[14em][l]{For any edge $(u, v, w_{uv}) \in H$,} $\frac{\wdeg_H(u)}{b_u} + \frac{\wdeg_H(v)}{b_v} \leq \beta \cdot w_{uv}$ \item \makebox[14em][l]{For any edge $(u, v, w_{uv}) \in G \backslash H$,} $\frac{\wdeg_H(u)}{b_u} + \frac{\wdeg_H(v)}{b_v} \geq \beta^- \cdot w_{uv}$. \end{enumerate} \end{definition}

-An EDCS is a spacial case of a \emph{weighted $b$-EDCS} when all the $b_v$s and all the weights are equal to $1$.
-We can show that such $w$-$b$-EDCSes as described in Definition~\ref{def:intro-w-b-edcs} always exist.
+An EDCS is a special case of a \emph{weighted $b$-EDCS} when all the $b_v$s and all the weights are equal to $1$.
+We can show that such $w$-$b$-EDCSes as described in Definition~\ref{def:intro-w-b-edcs} always exist (Propositions~\ref{prop:exist-w-edcs} and~\ref{prop:exist-w-b-edcs}).
 Moreover, we can also prove that it uses only a reasonable number of edges (up to $2\beta \cdot |M_G|$) and that a relatively large weighted $b$-matching can be found in it:

 \begin{restatable}[]{theorem}{generalwbedcs} Let $0 < \varepsilon < 1/2$ and let $W$ be an integer parameter.
 Set $\lambda = \frac{\varepsilon}{100W}$.
 Let $\beta \geq \beta^- + 2$ be integers such that $\frac{\beta + 6W}{\log(\beta + 6W)} \geq 2 W^2\lambda^{-2}$ and $\beta^- - 6W \geq (1 - \lambda) \cdot (\beta + 6W)$.
 Then any $(\beta, \beta^-)$-$w$-$b$-EDCS $H$ of an edge-weighted multi-graph $G$ with integer edge weights bounded by $W$ contains a $b$-matching $M_H$ such that $\left(2 - \frac{1}{2W} + \varepsilon\right)\cdot w(M_H) \geq w(M_G)$. \end{restatable}